cal-itp/data-infra/docs/publishing/sections/5_analytics_portfolio_site.md

 - For the changes to take effect, open a new terminal or run `source ~/.bash_profile`
   - Back in your terminal, enter `env | grep NETLIFY` to see that your Netlify token is there

+To make sure your Netlify token is up to date:

+- COMING SOON

 ## File Setup

 In order to publish to analysis.calitp.org, you need to create two different files.